Andrew Putler/Redferns

 April 6, 1998 was a sad day in country music.
 On that day, Tammy Wynette, who had become known as the “First Lady of Country Music” passed away in her home at the age of 55.

-After a legendary career that produced hit songs such as “Stand by Your Man” and “Golden Ring,” which was a duet with her then-husband George Jones, the last years of Wynette’s life were plagued with medical problems.
-She was constantly in and out of the hospital, and ended up undergoing 15 major surgeries in a short amount of time.
+The last years of Wynette’s life were plagued with medical problems.
+She was constantly in and out of the hospital, and underwent 15 major surgeries in a short amount of time.

-Despite her poor health, Wynette remained dedicated to performing up until the day she died, and she even had several shows lined up for the future.
+Despite her poor health, Wynette remained dedicated to performing up until the day she died.
+She had several shows lined up for the future.

-Following Wynette’s death, the entire country music community went into mourning.
+The entire country music community went into mourning after Wynette passed away.
 A large memorial service was held for her at the iconic Ryman Auditorium, which many of country’s biggest stars attended to pay their respects.

 In the months and years since Wynette’s death, countless country artists have stepped forward to pay tribute to the legendary “First Lady of Country Music.”
 We’ve gathered together some of the top tributes in her honor below.